-Over my career my job title has mostly been that of UX designer but I’ve always been tinkering with side projects and new ideas.
+Over my career my job title has mostly been that of UX designer, which is what I have become known for online through my writing.
+However I’ve always been tinkering with side projects and new ideas.
 In particular I have an interest in creating and selling products, be they physical or digital (or a bit of both), which I’ve gradually done more and more.

-Down the years this website has featured most of these projects at different times – only for them to disappear over time.
-Now I have created the below archive as I think it’s interesting to see my changing areas of focus, the themes I have returned to and remixed, and the (multiple) failures.
+Down the years this website has featured these projects at different times – only for them to disappear as I've moved on.
+Now I have created the below archive as I think it’s interesting to see my changing areas of focus, the themes I have returned to and remixed, and the interesting failures.

-You can get in touch directly by emailing me here (if you're emailing to ask about a backlink or writing an article for this site I won’t respond due to the large number of these requests I receive and the fact I don’t do that).
+You can get in touch directly by emailing me here (if you're emailing to ask about a backlink or writing an article for this site I won’t respond as I don’t offer either).

 Or if you ever visit where I'm based – the lovely Malmesbury – do let me know and we can say hello.
 It's a small town but known as the home of a flying monk (about a millennium ago) and Dyson (since the 90s).

 This began life in 2018 as Malmesbury Card Co when I created some greeting cards of the town I had just moved to, inspired by vintage travel posters.
 They proved popular and in mid-2019 I evolved it into Cotswold Poster Co, with an aim to design posters for as many towns and villages in the area as possible.
 This project has brought together a love of product-creation, traditional graphic design, and UX design in creating an effective online store.

 It’s a small but growing business that by the end of 2020 has taken up the majority of my time.
 I have bootstrapped it myself and it has been in profit since the start of 2020.
 To date I have sold over 3,500 products and they’re stocked in several shops.
 It also aims to be highly sustainable and environmentally beneficial.